 Join local business organizations.
 Chambers of commerce, Better Business Bureau, and trade associations often provide directory listings with backlinks to member websites.

 Sponsor local events or organizations.
-Charity runs, school sports teams, community wellness events, and local races often list sponsors with links.
+Charity runs, school sports teams, community wellness events, and local races often list sponsors on their websites with links.

 Get featured in local news.
-Pitch story ideas: "Local gym offers free fitness classes for seniors" or "How to stay active during winter — advice from a local trainer."
+Pitch story ideas to local news outlets: "Local gym offers free fitness classes for seniors" or "How to stay active during winter—advice from a local trainer."

 Partner with complementary businesses.
 Nutritionists, physical therapists, sports medicine clinics, athleisure shops, and wellness centers can provide relevant backlinks.

 Avoid purchasing backlinks or participating in link schemes.
-Google's algorithms detect artificial link building and will penalize your site.
+Google's algorithms can detect artificial link building and will penalize your site, potentially removing you from search results entirely.

-Online directories remain valuable for local SEO.
-They provide citations, backlinks, and additional pathways for potential members to find your gym or fitness center.
+Online directories remain valuable for local SEO, even as the digital landscape evolves.
+Directory listings provide citations, backlinks, and additional pathways for potential members to find your gym or fitness center.

-Start with major directories: Google Business Profile (most important), Yelp, Facebook Business Page, Bing Places, Better Business Bureau, and Yellow Pages.
+Google Business Profile (most important), Yelp, Facebook Business Page, Bing Places, Better Business Bureau, Yellow Pages

-Then expand to fitness-specific directories: ClassPass, Mindbody, Gympass, Wellness Living, Club Industry, and IHRSA.
+ClassPass, Mindbody, Gympass, Wellness Living, Club Industry, IHRSA (International Health, Racquet & Sportsclub Association)

-And local directories: Your city's chamber of commerce, regional business directories, and local news sites.
+Your city's chamber of commerce, regional business directories, local news site business directories

 At ESPLocal, we handle the entire directory submission and management process for gyms and fitness centers, ensuring accurate, consistent listings across all major platforms.
 Book a consultation to learn how we can expand your directory presence.

-AI is transforming how search engines work.
-With Google integrating AI into search results and AI-powered search tools gaining popularity, optimizing for AI search is becoming essential for gyms who want to maintain visibility.
+AI is transforming how search engines work and how potential members find fitness businesses.
+With Google integrating AI into search results and new AI-powered search tools gaining popularity, optimizing for AI search is becoming essential.

 AI search engines like ChatGPT, Perplexity, and Google's AI Overviews pull information from authoritative sources to answer user questions directly.
 For gyms and fitness centers, this means: